SeoulSKY/SoruSora/sorusora/docs/help/chat/clear/en.md

 # /chat clear

-Clear the chat history between you and SoruSora.
+Clear the entire chat history between you and SoruSora.

-This action is irreversible.
+If you want to partially delete the chat history, simply delete the Discord message you want to delete.
+Then the chat history will be truncated from that message.

+If you edit the message instead, the chat history will truncate from the edited message and a new response will be generated from the edited message.